The Best Affordable Online RN-to-MSN Programs

 Applying to an Online RN-to-MSN Program

-Most programs require an ADN or a bachelor of science in nursing, an unencumbered RN license, and a resume highlighting previous clinical nursing experience.
-Transcripts from previous academic programs, a personal statement, and letters of recommendation are also submitted.
+Most RN-to-MSN programs require an ADN, an unencumbered RN license, and a resume highlighting previous clinical nursing experience.
+An applicant typically also must submit transcripts from previous academic programs, a personal statement, and letters of recommendation.

 Why Is Online RN-to-MSN Program Accreditation Important?

-Choosing an accredited online RN-to-MSN program provides benefits for both students and their future employers.
+Choosing an accredited online RN-to-MSN program benefits students and their future employers.
 Accreditation verifies that the program meets academic standards, guaranteeing students learn the best nursing practices.

 Attending a school with an accredited nursing program provides many benefits.

-• The accrediting bodies (ACEN and CCNE) verify that a school’s nursing program meets state and national standards.
-If these groups cannot verify that the program provides the appropriate training, it does not gain accreditation.
+• ACEN and CCNE verify that a school’s nursing program meets state and national standards.
+A program will not receive accreditation if these groups cannot verify that the program provides the appropriate training.

 Paying for Online RN-to-MSN Programs

-When applying to an online RN-to-MSN program, the cost can determine a prospective student’s choice.
+The cost of applying to an online RN-to-MSN program can determine a prospective student’s choice.
 Online programs often cost less than in-person programs.
-Tuition still varies based upon the exclusivity of the school, the length of the program, and the enrollment status of the student (full time vs. part time).
+Tuition still varies based on the school’s private vs. public designation, the program’s length, and full-time vs. part-time enrollment status.

 There are many resources for those who need help paying for their nursing degree.
-Students can access financial aid resources for nurses, nursing scholarship opportunities, grants, and loans, all of which can decrease program costs.
+Students can access financial aid resources for nurses, nursing scholarship opportunities for MSN students, grants, and loans, all of which can decrease program costs.

-Scholarships are awarded based on merit, talent, or academic performance; grants are provided based upon the financial need.
+Scholarships are awarded based on merit, talent, or academic performance.
+Grants are provided based on the financial need.
 Loans consist of borrowed money students will need to pay back.
 Student loan forgiveness programs for nurses might be a good option.